Dansby Swanson Player Props: Cubs vs. Padres

-Dansby Swanson -- hitting .333 in his past 10 games -- will be in action for the Chicago Cubs against the San Diego Padres, with Ryan Weathers on the hill, on June 4 at 5:30 PM ET.
+The Chicago Cubs, including Dansby Swanson (.333 batting average in his past 10 games), take on starter Blake Snell and the San Diego Padres at PETCO Park, Monday at 9:10 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Padres.
+He had a one-hit performance in his last game (1-for-4) against the Padres.

 Dansby Swanson Game Info & Props vs. the Padres